NSFatalError/Probing/Sources/Probing/Documentation.docc/Concurrency.md

 ## Parallel Processing

-While Probing offers macro equivalents to `Task.init`, it currently lacks counterparts for `TaskGroup.addTask` functions.
-This is intentional - APIs like `withTaskGroup` are meant to introduce parallelism to your code.
+While `Probing` offers macro equivalents to `Task.init`, it currently lacks counterparts for `TaskGroup.addTask` functions.
+This is intentional, as APIs like `withTaskGroup` are meant to introduce parallelism to your code.
 Since one of `Probing`’s goals is to help you reason about execution flow as a sequence of events, flattening parallel hierarchies provides limited value in such cases.